 All new, transfer, or readmitted undergraduate students who plan to enroll for seven or more semester hours must meet one of the following testing requirements.
-Students who fail to meet at least one of these requirements will not be allowed to register for any course the following semester.
+Students who fail to meet at least one of these requirements will not be allowed to register for any course the following semester:

-- Take the ACT English or SAT verbal examination and have scores submitted to ASU. - Receive a score of 4 or 5 for the advanced placement examination in English offered by the College Entrance Examination Board and have scores submitted to ASU. - 3.
-Take the CLEP general examination in English, earning a score that qualifies for placement in ENG 105, and have scores submitted to ASU. - Have previously taken ENG 101, 102, 105, 107, or 108 at ASU and received a grade of "D" or higher.
+- 1. Take the ACT English or SAT verbal examination and have scores submitted to ASU. - Receive a score of 4 or 5 for the advanced placement examination in English offered by the College Entrance Examination Board and have scores submitted to ASU. - Take the CLEP general examination in English Composition with Essay, earning a score that qualifies for placement in ENG 105, and have scores submitted to ASU. - 4.
+Have previously taken ENG 101, 102, 105, 107, or 108 at ASU; or have previously earned a grade of "Y"; or be currently enrolled in WAC 101 or 107 at ASU.
 If the course was taken before 1980, contact the Recording Section, in SSV 142, before registering for classes. - 5.
-Transfer a course equivalent to ENG 101, 102, 105, 107, or 108 with a grade of "C" or higher.
-An official transcript showing the grade must be received at ASU at least six weeks before registration.
+Transfer a course equivalent to ENG 101, 102, 105, 107, or 108 with a grade of "C" (2.00) or higher.
+An official transcript showing the grade must be received at ASU.
 If a student transfers an equivalent composition course from a public community college or university in Arizona, the equivalency is automatically posted, and the student need not take further action.
-A student transferring a composition course from any
+A student transferring a composition course from any other college or university must have the course evaluated for equivalency.
+The student must take a copy of both the transfer transcript and the catalog description of the course to the Writing Programs Office, in LL 134 (480/965-3853).
+See "First-Year Composition Requirement," page 87, for more information. - 6.
+International students from non-English-speaking countries must take ENG 107 (or WAC 107 followed by ENG 107 the second semester) in the first semester at ASU, unless they have taken and transferred an equivalent composition course from a college or university in the U.S. Such a course must be evaluated for equivalency by the Composition Office.